Throughout the project, IP4OS builds a pan-European Community of Practice in Research & Innovation through targeted capacity building activities.

 Session designs, reflection tools, and documentation templates supporting the implementation of the Pilot Learning Lab.

-Who is the training for?
+Who is it for?

-IP4OS training is designed for multi-professional
+IP4OS training is designed for individuals and multi-professional

 constellations, including: